Updated September 2013 to reflect actions

 But here's the thing.
 Winning the lawsuit against ACR 65 — in effect, overturning the decision of the California State Legislature to name the Western crossing of the Bay Bridge for Willie Brown — is not a necessary condition of naming the whole bridge system for Emperor Norton.

-Indeed, it's worth noting that the advocates of ACR 65 don't appear to have suggested that the successful implementation of ACR 65 would — or should — signify the end of the "San Francisco-Oakland Bay Bridge.
+In fact, the advocates of ACR 65 have not suggested that the successful implementation of ACR 65 would — or should — signify the end of the "San Francisco-Oakland Bay Bridge."

 Put another way: Those calling to put up "Willie Brown" signs on either end of the Western crossing are not saying that all the existing signs for the Bay Bridge would have to come down.

 This strongly suggests that, even if, ultimately, ACR 65 does advance and the Western crossing is named for Willie Brown...

 That would be, in effect, only one "subtitle" of the larger 2-bridge landmark.